-- (i) NOTE: Only Host Name or IP Address are accepted for destination address. - NOTE: You can browse to a specific location to import the server configuration files.
+- Only Host Name or IP Address are accepted for destination address. - You can browse to a specific location to import the server configuration files.
 You need to select the correct server configuration file that you want to import.
-For example, import.xml. - NOTE: Depending on the exported file format (that you selected), the extension is added automatically.
-For example, export system config.xml. - NOTE: SCP applies the full configuration in a single job with minimal number of reboots.
+For example, import.xml. - Depending on the exported file format (that you selected), the extension is added automatically.
+For example, export system config.xml. - While exporting, SCP file name may change.
+For example con.xml to con.xml.

+SCP applies the full configuration in a single job with minimal number of reboots.
 However, in a few system configurations some attributes change the operation mode of a device or may create subdevices with new attributes.
 When this occurs, SCP may be unable to apply all settings during a single job.
 Review the ConfigResult entries for the job to resolve any pending configuration settings.